-Policy statement is a written statement that declares an organization's intentions, objectives, or goals.
 Policy statements are identified by the shadow box border around it.
 Policy statements must be adhered to by all Division staff.

 Procedure Statement

 Information outside of the policy statement.
 A procedure may either be a mandatory or a flexible procedure.
 Mandatory procedures use verbs such as "must" and "will".
 A flexible procedure allows the county office staff to use their own judgment or discretion in applying a procedure.